-There are some sessions during the semester that include guests from outside of the FSUCOM community, including agency personnel and patients.
-Please take this into consideration when dressing.
+There are several sessions during the semester that include guests from outside of the FSUCOM community, including agency personnel, health care providers, and patients.
 Business casual attire is required on those days.

 Confidentiality

 Any personal material discussed in class by panel members, patients, faculty and students is confidential and should not be discussed outside of class.